 Capital accounts within the financial statements are adjusted for permanent book-tax differences at fiscal year end.
 These adjustments have no impact on net assets or the results of operations.
 Temporary book-tax differences, if any, will reverse in a subsequent period.
-Book-tax differences are primarily attributable to foreign currency transactions, investments in passive foreign investment companies, wash sale loss deferrals and corporate actions.
+Book-tax differences are primarily attributable to foreign currency transactions, investments in passive foreign investment companies, wash sale loss deferrals, foreign capital gain tax and corporate actions.